Consumer Medicine Information

 some medicines used to treat diabetes

-lithium, a medicine used to treat mood swings in patients with certain types of depression
+lithium, a medicine used to treat mood swings in patients with bipolar disorder

 methotrexate, a medicine used to treat arthritis and some cancers.